drjamesj/cloak/README.md

 ![WIP](https://img.shields.io/badge/status-work_in_progress-yellow)

-Cloak is a pure PHP HTTP and TLS client that allows for lower-level control over HTTP and TLS fingerprints.
+Cloak is a pure PHP HTTP and TLS client that allows for low-level control over HTTP and TLS fingerprints.

 ## Installing Cloak